LOCO Codes: Lexicographically-Ordered Constrained Codes: Practical Encoding and Decoding of LOCO Codes

-As a result of the above analysis, (\ref{eqn_prove0}) and (\ref{eqn_prove1}) are proved, i.e., the induction is proved.
+As a result of the above analysis for the four groups, (\ref{eqn_prove}) is proved, i.e., the induction is proved.
 Therefore, Theorem~\ref{thm_induct} is proved for any LOCO code $\mathcal{C}_{m,x}$, for all $m \geq 2$ and for all $x \geq 1$. \end{IEEEproof}

-\begin{remark} One useful way to verify (\ref{eqn_g1}) for Groups~4 and 5 of a LOCO code $\mathcal{C}_{m,x}$ is to notice that the codewords in Group~4 are the first $N_4(m, x)$ codewords in Group~1 after replacing the $0$ in the LMB with $1$ for each.
-Moreover, the codewords in Group~5 are the codewords in Group~2 after replacing the $0$ in the LMB with $1$ for each.
-Therefore, to get the index $g(\bold{c})$ for a codeword in Group~4 (resp., 5) we need to add $\frac{1}{2}N(m, x)$ to the index of the corresponding codeword in Group~1 (resp., 2), which is obtained from (\ref{eqn_g0}).
-The result of this addition is (\ref{eqn_g1}). \end{remark}
+Observe that from Theorem~\ref{thm_induct}, two LOCO codewords that differ only in the bit $c_i$, $0 \leq i \leq m-2$, satisfy the following: